ruuda/blog/posts/2014-10-20-writing-a-path-tracer-in-rust-part-7-conclusion.md

 Conclusion
 ----------
 Learning Rust was a fun experience.
-I like the language, and it lead to a few insights that could improve the original code as well.
+I like the language, and the port lead to a few insights that could improve the original code as well.
 Ownership is often implicit in other languages, which means it is prone to human error.